 Smart foods (and smart snacks) can make us smarter.
 Brains need fuel and that fuel is smart fuel.

-So what kind of brain food (that are affordable) are we talking about?
+So what kind of brain food (that is affordable) are we talking about?

 Bigger fish may contain all kinds of heavy metals.
 But that’s not as true with small fish, sardines, salmon and shellfish.
 Our brains need the omega 3 fatty acids and these fish have the most.